bela-varga/short-writing-sorter/README.md

 ## Wishlist / ToDo list

-- update functionality of duplicate items shown to not just log it on console
 - some refactor?
 - add functionality to search all texts for a tag
 - add functionality to search all texts for a category